 - Gigli pasta - also known as campanelle, this curly, twirled pasta works really well with the creamy vegan white sauce, since the sauce clings to the curly ribbons and gets trapped inside the layers of twisted pasta

-- Cauliflower - fresh cauliflower makes up the bulk of the sauce, which keeps this cream sauce light and low in calories compared to a sauce made from only cashews.
+- Cauliflower - fresh cauliflower makes up the bulk of the sauce, which keeps this cream sauce lighter than a sauce made from only cashews.
 It's also full of veggies before even adding the broccoli.
 Save time by using pre-cut cauliflower florets.

 - Raw cashews - cashews add richness and body to the sauce